Florent-W/EREEA_Rust/README.md

 The game is not very pretty, there is sound, there is also a bug on the return of the robot.

 Archi is basic but clean.

+I think the ARD 3 is not well explain / suited.
+You should take position about `dyn` implementation and enum wrapper.

 SUmmary :